digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 Lock ID Allocation
 """"""""""""""""""

-Exclusive application-level locks are identified by a 30-bit integer lock id which is allocated based on a scope name and counter.
+Exclusive application-level locks are identified by a 30-bit integer lock ID which is allocated based on a scope name and counter.

 The lock counter differentiates locks used in Canton from each other, depending on their usage.
-The scope name ensures the uniqueness of the lock id for a given lock counter.
-The allocation process generates a unique lock id by hashing and truncating the scope and counter to 30 bits.
+The scope name ensures the uniqueness of the lock ID for a given lock counter.
+The allocation process generates a unique lock ID by hashing and truncating the scope and counter to 30 bits.

 ..
 NOTE::
   On Oracle, the lock scope is the schema name, i.e. user name.
 On PostgreSQL, it is the name of the database.

-Participant nodes must allocate lock ids and counters consistently.
-It is, therefore, crucial that nodes are configured with the same storage configuration, e.g. for Oracle using the correct username to allocate the lock ids within the correct scope.
+Participant nodes must allocate lock IDs and counters consistently.
+It is, therefore, crucial that nodes are configured with the same storage configuration, e.g. for Oracle using the correct username to allocate the lock IDs within the correct scope.

 Prevent Passive Node Replica Activity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~